-An AF ablation procedure can be performed under local sedation (comfortably awake or lightly sleeping) or a full general anaesthetic (completely asleep).
-This decision will depend on several factors, including the nature of your AF episodes and will be discussed with you before your procedure.
+You will be under local sedation (comfortably awake or lightly sleeping) during the procedure.
+In some cases, the ablation procedure can be performed under full general anaesthesia (completely asleep).

+This will depend on several factors, including the nature of your fast heart rhythm episodes and will be discussed with you before your procedure.

 The cardiologist will inject local anaesthetic, which may cause some stinging initially, to numb the area.
 This stinging sensation will only last for a short period of time.
-When the insertion site is numb, the cardiologist will place catheters into the heart using x-ray imaging.
+When the insertion site is numb, the cardiologist will proceed to place catheters into your heart with x-ray imaging.

 Once the catheters are in the correct positions, electrical signals will be recorded and analysed.
-Different electrical simulation protocols will be used to study your heart conduction system.
-In most cases, a special 3-dimensional heart mapping system will be used to provide more detailed information about your existing condition before we proceed with an ablation to treat your AF.
+Different electrical simulation protocols will be used to study your heart conduction system and to bring on any fast heart rhythm that you may have.